cgarbin/seed-javascript-command-line-arg-parsing/README.md

 The program adds or multiplies the first two numbers, as specified.
 Verbose does what is expected: prints more information.

+It's also meant to be installed as with node (`npm install -g`).
+See the `bin` section of [package.json](package.json) for the name used to invoke the script once installed.

 # License